MMK21Hub/C/README.md

 If performing an operation would result in an integer overflow, an `IntegerOverflowException` will be thrown.
 Since this response is analogous to a piece being thrown off the board, the data stored in the first square will be removed and become inaccessible.
 The data in the second square will remain intact.
 Because of this, best practice is to always perform operations on your least valuable pieces.

-If either square doesn't contain any data, a `NullPointerException` will be thrown.
-This has similar consequences to an `IntegerOverflowException`.
+Most operations (apart from [boolean operations](#boolean-operations)) will throw a `NullPointerException` if used with an empty square.
+This will have similar consequences to an `IntegerOverflowException`, in the sense that the piece (if it exists) in the first square will be thrown off the board.
+Be careful.

 #### Arithmetic operators

-If performing an arithmetic operation would result in an overflow, an exception is thrown.
+If either square doesn't contain any data, a `NullPointerException` will be thrown, throwing the first piece off the board.

 <!-- prettier-ignore -->
 | Operator | Action |